cookiecutter/cookiecutter-django/README.rst

 * Media storage using Amazon S3
 * Docker support using docker-compose_ for development and production
 * Procfile_ for deploying to Heroku
-* Works with Python 2.7.x or 3.5.x!
+* Works with Python 2.7.x or 3.5.x
-* Run tests with unittest or py.test!
+* Run tests with unittest or py.test

 Optional Integrations